Speakers

 Australian Financial Review

-Reflections on the Albanese Government’s second-term agenda and opportunities for tax reform
+Australia’s economic environment and opportunities for tax reform

 Jennifer Hewett is National Affairs Columnist for the Australian Financial Review.
 She has been a journalist over several decades for a range of publications, typically covering national and international business and politics.
 She has worked as a foreign correspondent based in New York and Washington.
 Originally from WA, she divides most of her time between Sydney and Melbourne.
 She appears regularly on tv and radio.